joshowoseni/vaultnamespaces/README.md

 ```

-### Step 2: Write Policy; There is org-level admin for security org and team-level admin for both digital and operations
+### Step 2: Write Policy; In this case, create policy for org-level admin and team-level admin for both security and cloudsecurity respectively.

 - ### CLI Command
 Create policy for both org-level admin and team-level admin
 - create sec-admin.hcl